 Of the two providers, AVG Secure VPN has superior customer support options.
 Support over the phone is ideal for less technical users, even if most will probably prefer live chat.

 Money-back guarantee: 30 DAYS

-In comparison, Surfshark ticks many of the important boxes if you’re looking for a capable VPN service.
-It’s one of the fastest providers on a range of devices, and it allows for unlimited device connections.
-It’s affordable, and it’s based in the BVI.
+By comparison, Surfshark ticks many of the important boxes if you’re looking for a capable VPN service.
+It’s one of the fastest providers on a range of devices, and it allows for unlimited simultaneous connections.
+It’s also more affordable, and is based in a more privacy-friendly country.
 Surfshark is great for streaming and torrenting, and it even works in countries like China.